pipigenius/EventSOT/README.md

 ### 1) Event data

-The user can clik [here](https://drive.google.com/file/d/1HSPiEhg8GsLDemrhVlGG7v2gt7hKXKB3/view?usp=sharing) to dawnload raw event data.
-If you want to play the event data, please clike [here](https://github.com/SensorsINI/jaer/releases/tag/1.7.2) to dowonload `jaer-dist.zip`.
+The user can click [here](https://drive.google.com/file/d/1HSPiEhg8GsLDemrhVlGG7v2gt7hKXKB3/view?usp=sharing) to download raw event data.
+If you want to play the event data, please clike [here](https://github.com/SensorsINI/jaer/releases/tag/1.7.2) to download `jaer-dist.zip`.
 After that, please open `jAERViewer_win64.exe`, then select `file/Open logged data file` to choose the raw event data.
 In the below, we show some examples of the event stream in the spatial-temporal space ( the events of object are marked in red).

 <div align="center">
   <img src="images/phone1event.gif" width="800px" />